-These operations are not required on the execution server that configures the cluster system.
+Move only the "spool directory for Job Execution Control" to the shared disk on the execution server that configures the cluster system.

 Perform the operations to transfer resources to the shared disk at both the active and standby nodes separately.
 If the shared disk is varied online and resources are transferred from both nodes simultaneously, data on the shared disk may become corrupted.